cnescatlab/sonarqube-catlab/README.md

 * More plugins (see [the list](#sonarqube-plugins-included))
 * CNES configuration
     * CNES Java rules
-    * CNES Quality Profiles for Java, Python, C and C++
+    * CNES Quality Profiles for Java, Python, C, C++ and VHDL
     * CNES Quality Gate (set as default)

 _This image is made to be used in conjunction with a pre-configured sonar-scanner image that embeds all necessary tools: [cnescatlab/sonar-scanner](https://github.com/cnescatlab/sonar-scanner).
 It is, however, not mandatory to use it._